-Sometimes people tends to repeat what other said and not to think out of the box.
+Sometimes people tend to repeat what others said and not to think out of the box.

-The Rogaine formulation and the other generic breands was developed more than 30 years ago.
-It was never upated.
+The Rogaine formulation and the other generic brands were developed more than 30 years ago.
+It was never been updated.

 30 years is a long time.
-When Rogaine was developed, the primary goal is to ensure it is works.
-30 years later, what we ask is probaly more than just it works: we want it to have less side effects, and better usability, particularly for a product used on the face instead of on the scalp.
+When Rogaine was developed, the primary goal is to ensure it works.
+30 years later, what we ask is probably more than just it works: we want it to have fewer side effects, and better usability, particularly for a product used on the face instead of on the scalp.

-The free product is completely free, all you need to pay is $7 shipping fee if you live in USA.
-No, you don't need to sign up any product subscription program to get the free product.
+The free product is completely free, all you need to do is pay a $7 shipping fee if you live in the USA.
+No, you don't need to sign up for any product subscription program to get the free product.

 If you have more any questions about using minoxidil to grow beard, keep reading...

-How to apply the minoxidil on my face?
+How do I apply the minoxidil on my face?

 1.Wash your face with soap or plain water and towel dry it before doing the next step.
 No need to wait until your skin is completely dry.
 But there should be no water drops.
-Study showed dampen skin helps the absorption of minoxidil product.
+Studies have shown that dampen skin helps in the absorption of minoxidil products.